rsato1007/CU-Processor/README.md

-# CU-Processor
+# CUPal
-CU-Processor (name pending) is a browser-based application made for credit unions.
+CUPal is a browser-based application made for credit unions.
 Credit unions often rely on software that tends to lack not only intuitive UI, but also features prominent in more modern frameworks.
-CU-processor seeks to fix that while staying browser for easily portability.
+CUPal seeks to fix that while staying browser for easily portability.

 # Technologies
 This application uses the following: